panktishah99/EmmaAI/README.md

 ├── modules          # UI sections and specific components for different screens └── services         # External service integrations (e.g., TTS, STT)
 ```

-- My commits and comments are consistent and focused.
-I prioritized maintaining clarity in commit messages, particularly for significant feature changes, and aimed for clean code while balancing development speed.
-Frequent commits were made to ensure easy rollback and iteration.

-- The project architecture is designed for scalability and future extensibility.
-Using a modular folder structure (`src/commons`, `src/app`, `src/modules`, `src/services`) promotes code reuse and organization.
-This setup makes it easy to expand functionality or integrate new services as needed.

-- My initial focus was on implementing and testing the TTS, STT, and interview agent services via Postman.
-Once these components were functional, I shifted to building the UI and integrating it with the backend.
-Time management was challenging, especially with the complex Voice-Activated Dialogue (VAD) system.
-Detecting silence accurately required significant trial and error, but it was essential to achieving smooth voice interaction.

-- I thoroughly enjoyed this sprint, especially the engineering challenges that came with implementing a seamless voice interface.
-Solving the unknowns in real-time interaction was both fun and rewarding.